This post is also available in: हिन्दी (Hindi)

 The three young Jewish men response to the king was clear and affirmative that they will not worship the image.
 For they said, “‘O Nebuchadnezzar, we do not need to defend ourselves before you in this matter.
 If we are thrown into the blazing furnace, the God we serve is able to save us from it, and he will rescue us from your hand, O king.
 But even if he does not, we want you to know, O king, that we will not serve your gods or worship the image of gold you have set up’” (Daniel 3:16-18)

 Then, Nebuchadnezzar was furious with Shadrach, Meshach and Abednego, and his attitude toward them changed.
 And he ordered the fiery furnace heated seven times hotter than usual and commanded some of the strongest soldiers in his army to tie them up and throw them into the fiery furnace.
-And the king’s command was so urgent and the furnace so hot that the flames of the fire killed the soldiers who took them up (Daniel 3:19-23)
+And the king’s command was so urgent and the furnace so hot that the flames of the fire killed the soldiers who threw the three young men in the furnace (Daniel 3:19-23)

 Nebuchadnezzar watched and waited to see the Jews burn.
 But he was greatly amazed of what he saw.
 And he asked his advisers, ‘Weren’t there three men that we tied up and threw into the fire?’
 ‘They replied, ‘Certainly, O king.’
 He said, ‘Look!
 I see four men walking around in the fire, unbound and unharmed , and the fourth looks like a son of the gods.’
 Nebuchadnezzar then approached the opening of the blazing furnace and shouted, ‘Shadrach, Meshach and Abednego, servants of the Most High God, come out!
 Come here!’”
 (Daniel 3:24-26a).